 Listening to music can have a very relaxing effect on the body.
 The stress-reducing benefits that come from listening to music, especially slow-paced instrumental music can induce the relaxation response by helping lower blood pressure and heart rate as well as stress hormones.
 There is healing power in the interplay of melody, harmony, and rhythm, and you will certainly get more healing benefits if you give it your full attention.

 In one study, published by the European Federation of International Medicine, researchers found that music could reduce anxiety by triggering stress-relievers on a biochemical level.
-In fact, when we hear a rhythm that we like, the brain releases dopamine in anticipation of the next beat — good music literally makes us feel high!
+When we hear a rhythm that we like, the brain releases dopamine in anticipation of the next beat — good music makes us feel high!

 Nature sounds can also be very calming.
 Studies indicate that music blended with nature sounds helps people feel less anxious.
 Even people facing critical illness feel less anxiety after music therapy.
 This is why they’re often incorporated into relaxation and meditation music.